Gisburn

 Gisburn (formerly Gisburne) is a village and civil parish within the Ribble Valley borough of Lancashire, England.
 Historically within the West Riding of Yorkshire, it lies 8 mi northeast of Clitheroe and 11 mi west of Skipton.
 The civil parish had a population of 506, recorded in the 2001 census, increasing to 521 at the 2011 Census.

 The civil parish adjoins the Ribble Valley parishes of Horton, Paythorne, Sawley and Rimington and the Pendle parish of Bracewell and Brogden.

-Etymology
+Toponymy

 Gisburn is first named in the Domesday Book of 1086, where it takes the form Ghiseburne.
 The name is next attested in the twelfth century, as Giselburn.
 The name is thus thought to originate in the reconstructed Old English word *gysel ('gushing') and the common Old English word burna ('stream').
 It is possible, however, that the first element was originally an Old English personal name *Gysla.
 Thus the name once meant either 'gushing stream' or 'Gysla's stream'.

 The former spelling of Gisburne was phased out after the introduction of railways in the parish.
 Gisburn railway station was closed under the Beeching Axe in 1962.
 Gisburne and similar spellings were also sometimes used for Guisborough, also in Yorkshire (now in North Yorkshire), leading to Gisburn often being referred to as "Gisburn in Craven".